ebzzry/ebzzry.github.io/src/advantage.md

 especially on prolonged periods.
 To press <kbd>M-x</kbd>, one would have to press the <kbd>Alt</kbd> key with the right thumb, then the
 <kbd>x</kbd> key with the left index finger.
 Reaching out for the
-<kbd>Esc</kbd> keys isn’t a lot of fun, either, because the current
+<kbd>Esc</kbd> keys isn’t a lot of fun, either, because it’s too far.
-model of the Advantage have that squishy rubber button in place, which sometimes registers as a double press.

 ## After <a name="after"></a>